khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 Use status design tokens when:

-- Indicating the current state of an item (for example, in progress or completed)
+- Indicating the current state of an item (for example, in progress or completed).
-- Showing priority or importance levels
+- Showing a priority or importance level.
-- Representing system health or connection status
+- Representing system health or connection status.

 Examples of custom status elements:

-- A color-coded indicator showing task urgency, or the current state of a CI pipline
+- A color-coded indicator showing task urgency, or the current state of a CI pipline.
-- A small icon representing the confidentiality level of a document, or the visibility of a repository
+- A small icon representing the confidentiality level of a document, or the visibility of a repository.
-- Text communicating the percentage of code covered by tests
+- Text communicating code test coverage as a percentage.

 ## Considerations